Key takeaways

 Role of energy stocks

-During the Arab oil embargo and various Middle East conflicts of the 1970s, the energy sector represented approximately 15% of the broader U.S. stock market.
-Today, it makes up just 3.5% of the S&P 500 index.1 “Those numbers might suggest that it is an industry in decline, but energy consumption is up since the 1970s, and the important role energy plays in the broader economy is not diminished,” says Haworth.
+In the 1970’s, the energy sector represented approximately 15% of the broader U.S. stock market.
+Today, it makes up just 3.4% of the S&P 500 index.1 “Yet energy consumption is up since the 1970s, and the important role energy plays in the broader economy is not diminished,” says Haworth.
 “From an earnings (profit) perspective, energy stocks play a more prominent role in today's S&P 500 than their index weighting would indicate.”

-On a worldwide basis, renewables now represent 30% of all electricity production.6 “Alternatives like wind and solar are not a factor in the S&P 500 Energy Index to this point,” says Haworth.
+“Alternatives like wind and solar are not a factor in the S&P 500 Energy Index to this point,” says Haworth.
 “In some cases, they may be represented in other sectors of the market, such as utilities or information technology.”
-Haworth notes that given distinct policy preferences of the major political parties, the election outcome may well influence the near-term expansion of renewable energy generation.

 Investment considerations in today’s energy market

-Investments in the energy sector today are primarily directed toward more traditional companies that participate in industries like oil and natural gas.
-While the price of resources such as oil and gas can have an impact on company results and stock performance, “the demand for fossil fuels is not going away in the near term,” says Haworth.
+Investments in the energy sector today are primarily directed toward more traditional companies that participate in industries like oil and natural gas, with only limited alternative energy opportunities.
+“The demand for fossil fuels is not going away in the near term,” says Haworth.
 He emphasizes that opportunities are available even in a market featuring more stable prices.
 “Many exploration and production companies have productive oil wells and should be able to generate solid profit margins,” says Haworth.
 “Since these companies tend to return capital to shareholders in the form of dividend payouts, their stocks represent an opportunity for income-orientated investors.”

 Other opportunities can be found in what’s referred to as the midstream energy sector, involved in the transportation of crude oil or refined petroleum products.
 “This sector is less dependent on energy prices than on the flow of oil, and volume moving through these facilities remains high,” says Haworth.
 Midstream companies tend to pay attractive dividends.
 However, the investment process can be more complex as it sometimes requires investments in limited partnerships.
 Partnerships issue K-1 forms to investors for tax reporting purposes, which can complicate an investor's tax filing process.

-Energy stocks will play a modest role for those who invest in an index fund or ETF replicating the S&P 500 Index.
-Beyond that, consider consulting with your financial professional to determine whether more targeted investments in the energy sector can help you meet your long-term financial goals.
+Consider consulting with your financial professional to determine whether targeted investments in the energy sector can help you meet your long-term financial goals.

 Frequently asked questions